The Ultimate Guide to Roof Styles for Sheds

 • Can be upgraded to architectural shingles for a better appearance

-If your home has asphalt shingles, matching your shed roof creates a cohesive look for your property.
+If your home has traditional shingles, matching your shed roof creates a cohesive look for your property.

 Metal Roofs: Long-Lasting Performers